INGREDIENTS:

 Let the biryani rest for 8-10 minutes before opening the lid.
 Gently fluff the rice with a fork.

-Serve mutton keema biryani with raita of your choice.
+Serve mutton keema biryani with your choice of raita and fresh salad.

 Comments